lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_PYCPP.md

 ### TRY IT OUT (GetSetPose)
-This example shows how to Get and Set pose of objects.
+This example shows how to Set the pose of objects.
 Read through the code before executing.

-** NOT TESTED **
+Note that due to the bug mentioned above, you can SetPose() but not GetPose()

 ```tiobox
 > cd <source_code>/Ch8.3
 > player bigbob11.cfg &